multifreded/hv20/day22/README.md

 exit 1
 ```

-The mentioned third shell script to print the flag:
+The mentioned third shell script to print the flag …

 ```sh
 #!/bin/bash